leon-v/ESP8266-MQTT-Auto-Light-Sleep/README.md

 The IC will crash if it gets a current surge on GPIO14, so don't go below 10K attached to it.
 Other resistor & capacitor values can be changed to get your timing right.
 I found that a 5 second delay is OK.
 The delay should only affect the amount

+#### My calcs (back of the envelope)
+First stable configuration:
+50mW average over 23 hours of testing on battery power.
+So 8.6 days battery life on the NCR18650.

+Next test will be with MQTT client.